alchemy-web-bootcamp-spring-2019/bootcamp-prep/class01-dev-environment/activity-scripts/folder-file-challenge.md

 Challenge!
 ===

+## Create a project hierarchy using your tools (VSCode, Keyboard, etc) as effectively as possible.

-Create the following structure inside your `~/projects` directory (folder).
-You will need to have a team member from the opposite team teach you how to do the thing you didn't know!
+1. Create the below structure inside your `~/projects` directory (folder).

+1. As a mob, reduce mouse use to near zero by staying on the keyboard and using keyboard macros whenever possible.

+1. Don't rush - your goal is to master your tools as much or more than achieving the result below.
+When you find your mob going for the mouse, instead click on drop down menus or parts of the IDE to see if there is a macro for that.
+1. Document new macros you discovered in a keyboard-macros.md file.

 ```
 projects
   |
   +- my-app
+      |
+      +- keyboard-macros.md
       |
       +- pets
       |    |